NGBeriot/Plastic_mulch-soil_properties/README.md

 	  - perform the principal component analysis
   	- plot the estimates for each each parameter and each combination of the factors Content*Type*Size

- For any issue or question, please contact Nicolas Beriot at nicolas.beriot@wur.nl